SCIInstitute/ShapeWorks/Documentation/ShapeWorksCommands/ShapeWorksCommands.md

 ```

-**Description:** reflect images with respect to logical image center and the specified axis
+**Description:** reflect image with respect to logical image center and the specified axis

 **Options:**